rajiv2205/Springapplication/README.md

 # ContinuousIntegration
-A test repo to show Continuous Integration in parallel development setup
+A test repo to show Continuous Integration in parallel development setup.